kpedro88/pyfeyn/docs/source/feynml/attributes/style/label-color.rst

 | Format: String
 | Default: None (Black)

-The color of the line.
+The color of the label.

 .. include:: ../../../shared/style/color.rst